codio-templates/sigcse-2020-demo/.guides/content/Auto-Graded-Assessments-6d9b.md

 <img src=".guides/img/standard_code_test.gif" />
 <div class="blurb">
   Codio's standard code test allows you to test the output of student work.
+No scripting is required.
 Instructors can also leave rich, immediate feedback for their students.
-For more complex coding questions, Codio also has <a href="https://codio.com/docs/content/authoring/assessments/assessments-code-tests/">advanced code tests</a>
+For more complex coding questions, Codio also has <a href="https://codio.com/docs/content/authoring/assessments/assessments-code-tests/">advanced code tests</a>, which allow you to use existing scripts and unit tests.
 </div>

 <hr>